MySQL Views: How to Create View from Tables with Examples

 Let’s now create our first view using the “myflixdb” we will create a simple view that restricts the columns seen in the members table.

 Suppose authorization requirements state that the accounts department can only see member’s number , name and gender from the member’s table.
-To achieve this e can create a VIEW -
+To achieve this you can create a VIEW –

 Executing the above script in MySQL workbench against the myflixdb and expanding the views node in the database explorer gives us the following results.